Birth of a New Day: Artwork and packaging

 Birth of a New Day features a default and an animated version of the artwork made by Brazilian art designer Gustavo Torres, known as Kidmograph, a Tumblr user and .gif producer who was previously well known in social media for producing other vaporwave art and for working with other mainstream artists.
-The artwork features the panoramic view of a futuristic cyberpunk city along with various signs written in Japanese: three of those representing the stylized name of the album, 新しい日の誕生, and two of those representing the stylized name of the duo behind the album, ２８１４.
+The artwork features the panoramic view of a futuristic cyberpunk city along with various signs written in Japanese: three of those representing the stylized name of the album, 新しい日の誕生, and two of those representing the stylized name of the duo behind the album, 2814.
 HKE stated that the number 2814 might be the number on the door of a hotel room in the year 2084, rather than the year—"It's open to interpretation."
 The animated version includes the silhouette of a person looking through a window and animated rain drops.

 The duo launched a campaign in November 2015 via Indiegogo in order to press the album on vinyl: 214 backers surpassed its goal within a month and it ended up 161% funded.
-They were able to press 1000 copies of 2xLP 180g vinyl and, with the help of Bleep/Warp, ship them out to buyers worldwide.
+They were able to press 1,000 copies of 2xLP 180-gram vinyl and, with the help of Bleep/Warp, ship them out to buyers worldwide.
 Backers of the campaign were also able to choose a perk that included a reissue of the original cassette release, limited to 50 copies.
-Both the cassette and vinyl releases included a bonus track, titled Aftermath.
+Both the cassette and vinyl releases included a bonus track, titled "Aftermath."
 Finally, the album was repressed on cassette in 2016 by the Not Not Fun Records label, limited to 80 copies.